Manhigut Yehudit: Jewish philosophy

 Manhigut's mission statement, as expressed by co-founder Shmuel Sackett, is "Turning the state of the Jews into the Jewish State".

 Its ultimate vision and goal is to, in the words of the daily Aleinu prayer, "perfect the world in the Kingdom of the Almighty".
 All of the organization's newsletters end with this statement.

 Manhigut post-Kadima

 Ariel Sharon's 2005 split from the Likud resulted in a power vacuum among the leadership of his former party.
-In December 2005, the top three favorites running for Likud Party Chairman were Binyamin Netanyahu and Silvan Shalom, with Moshe Feiglin running a distant third.
+In December 2005, the top three favorites running for Likud party chairman were Benjamin Netanyahu and Silvan Shalom, with Moshe Feiglin running a distant third.